louchesprocket/pgnutil/README.md

 If pgnutil fails to find the out-of-book marker for a game, it assumes that the first commented move is the first non-book move.
 This corresponds to Arena's behavior.
 Therefore, pgnutil's default behavior (without the "-bm" option) will correctly identify the out-of-book condition for Aquarium, Banksia, and Arena.

-To output opening statistics by ECO code instead of opening identifier, the "-o" option may be combined with any of the options "-eco," "-xeco," "-scideco," or "-xscideco."
+To output opening statistics by ECO code instead of opening identifier, the "-o" option may be combined with any of the options "-stdeco," "-xstdeco," "-scideco," or "-xscideco."
 These will list statistics by standard ECO code, standard ECO code matched transpositionally, Scid ECO code, or Scid ECO code matched transpositionally, respectively.

 ## Known Issues